Breanna Clark

 Breanna Clark (born November 4, 1994) is an American Paralympic athlete who has competed in T20 category races.
 She was diagnosed with autism at age four.

+Career

+Clark ran on the track teams at Susan Miller Dorsey High School and Pasadena City College.

 She has a twin brother named Rashard.
 Their mother, Rosalyn Clark, won a silver medal in the 1976 Summer Olympics in the women's 4 x 400 metres relay.
 Breanna is a world, Parapan American and Paralympic champion in the races that she competes in.